-This year, we awarded scholarships totaling $61,200 to twelve recipients.
+This year, we awarded scholarships totaling $57,000 to ten recipients.

-Five awards were given through the Undergraduate Scholarship program, six awards through the Edith SeVille Coale Medical Scholarship program, and one award through the Virginia Longest Nursing Scholarship program.
+Five awards were given through the Undergraduate Scholarship program, four awards through the Edith SeVille Coale Medical Scholarship program, and one award through the Virginia Longest Nursing Scholarship program.

 The Zonta Club of Washington, D.C., has a long history and strong commitment of supporting women in their educational pursuits.
 In 1923 the Club contributed funds to help several young women finish high school.
 During 1924-25 the project was expanded and turned into a permanent club project, initially in the form of loans, for women pursuing higher education and preparing them for business and professional careers.